aless133/rs-nodejs-remote-control/README.md

 * Frontend App
 * By default WebSocket client tries to connect to the 8080 port
 * Backend
+* Streams is used in modules communication, that was noted by task author as fine.

 ## Installation
 1. Clone repo